Dark Bollards, Dangerous Bollards

 Once you have this level of specific, local detail, it's much harder to dismiss you as a whining malcontent.
 Instead, you're a concerned citizen pointing out a design oversight that could expose the city to bad publicity or even liability.

 Try to present your request calmly and rationally, even though you're dealing with a situation that could have killed you or your children.
 The bad design was almost certainly not installed with the intent of injuring anyone, and it doesn't do anyone any good to make the officials involved defensive.
-(Save their defensiveness for when someone gets hurt and decides to sue after the design isn't improved.)
+(Let them save their defensiveness for when someone gets hurt and decides to sue after the design isn't improved.)
+Simply point out the deficiency, explain that it's a hazardous, non-standard installation, and that you're concerned about the hazard.
+Usually, that's enough to get the ball rolling.

 This page written by Josh Putnam.
-Please feel free to email questions, comments, corrections, suggestions, etc.
+Please feel free to email questions, comments, corrections, etc.

 Josh Putnam's Home Page | Josh's Bike Page. | Josh's Framebuilding Page. | Josh's Photo Page.